virtual-labs/exp-photoelectric-effect-amrt/experiment/theory.md

 $$W = h \nu_0 .............(1)$$

-Where h is the Planck's constant and and $\nu_0$  is the threshold frequency (minimum frequency for photoelectric effect).The work function for some metals are listed in the table.
+Where h is the Planck's constant and $\nu_0$  is the threshold frequency (minimum frequency for photoelectric effect).The work function for some metals are listed in the table.

  According to Einstein the Photoelectric effect should obey the equation,